Zozo62442/running-club/README.md

 ## Feature Testing

-This website was extensively tested for functionality using both Firefox developer tools.
+This website was extensively tested for functionality using Firefox developer tools.

 Every feature was manually tested..